ORTools4MTEX/ORTools/README.md

 ---

 ### [fibreMaker](./src/fibreMaker.m)
-The function creates a text file with orientations following the distribution of a fibre ODF
+This function creates an ideal crystallographic fibre with a user specified half-width and exports the data as:
+- a lossless Mtex *.txt* file for MTEX v5.9.0 and onwards), or
+- a lossy discretised Mtex *.txt* file for MTEX up to v5.8.2) for later use.

 - Syntax
   -  fibreMaker(crystalDirection,specimenDirection)
 - Input
   - crystalDirection  - @Miller
-  - specimenDirection - @vector3d
+  -  sampleDirection  - @vector3d
+  -  sampleSymmetry   - @specimenSymmetry
 - Options
-  - halfwidth         - halfwidth for ODF calculation
+  - halfwidth         - halfwidth for the ODF calculation
-  - points            - number of points (orientations) in the VPSC file
+  - points            - number of points (orientations) in the file
-  - export            - (optional path) & name of the VPSC file
+  - export            - (optional path and) name of the file

 ---

 ### [grainClick](./src/grainClick.m)
-Interactive map to select parent grains for further analysis
+This function produces a figure of an interactive ebsd map.
+It enables users to click on individual parent grains for detailed variant analysis.

 - Syntax
   - grainClick(job)
 - Input
   - job          - @parentGrainReconstructor
   - direction    - @vector3d
-- Option
+- Options
   - parentTwins  - Refine grains to detect parent twins
   - grains       - Plot grain data instead of EBSD data
   - noScalebar   - Remove scalebar from maps